Free Resources for Learning to Read

 The word list also includes some common exceptions to the rule!

-Long a word List
+Long a Word List

 Want to master the long a sound or create your own materials to teach the long a sound?
 Look no further than this!